corda/corda/docs/source/node-administration.rst

 Several Jolokia policy based security configuration files (``jolokia-access.xml``) are available for dev, test, and prod environments under ``/config/<env>``.

-* To pass a security policy use ``java -Dcapsule.jvm.args=-javaagent:./drivers/jolokia-jvm-1.6.0-agent.jar,policyLocation=file:./config-path/jolokia-access.xml -jar corda.jar``
+To pass a security policy use ``java -Dcapsule.jvm.args=-javaagent:./drivers/jolokia-jvm-1.6.0-agent.jar,policyLocation=file:./config-path/jolokia-access.xml -jar corda.jar``
+Note that this will **not** work if you are loading jolokia using the ``jmxMonitoringHttpPort`` config option.

 Notes for development use
 +++++++++++++++++++++++++